AppleJax2/tanukimcp-thought/README.md

 ## 🎓 Based on the Sequential Prompting Framework

-The concepts in this MCP server implement the Sequential Prompting Framework methodology for transforming unstructured thoughts into structured, executable tasks with clear implementation plans.
+The concepts in this MCP server implement the Sequential Prompting Framework methodology for transforming unstructured thoughts into structured, executable tasks with clear implementation plans, turning ideas into functioning code through a logical, stepwise process.

 ## 🔍 Overview